senresearch/LiteQTL_bin/README.md

-LMGPU.jl is a package that simplifies genome scan process for eQTL scans, to gain significant speed up.
-This repository contains code to showcase how to use LMGPU to run genome scan, and also how to compile LMGPU to binary to remove the JIT compilation cost of Julia.
+[LMGPU.jl](https://github.com/senresearch/LMGPU.jl) is a package that speeds up eQTL scans.
+This repository contains code to create a command line interface to LMGPU.jl; you can create a binary to remove the JIT compilation cost of Julia.
+The repository also contains examples for testing your build.

+## Dependencies

-To run the scripts in this repository.
-You will need wget, R and Julia installed.
+The build code assumes you are working in Linux.
+You will need `wget`, R and Julia.
+You will also need the following R
-You will also need the following R packages: `parallel`, `qtl`, `qtl2`, `stringr`
+packages: `parallel`, `qtl`, `qtl2`, `stringr`.

-TL,DR:
-Run this in terminal:
-`$ ./sh/testrun.sh`
+The following steps assume that you are in the top-level directory of this repo.

+To install the dependencies:
-`$ julia install_packages.jl`
+    julia install_packages.jl
+Before compiling, make sure the (interpreted JIT compiled) toolchain is working:
+    ./sh/testrun.sh
+To build the binaries:
-`$ julia build_bin.jl`
+    julia build_bin.jl
+Test your build:
-`$ ./sh/run_genome_scan.sh`
+    ./sh/run_genome_scan.sh`

 ## 1. Process of running eQTL genome scan.
 There are two steps: 1.
 We use R to clean genotype and phenotype and calculate genotype probability with R/qtl. (see `./r/clean_raw_data.R`) 2.
 Then we use Julia to run genome scan (see `./MyApp/src/MyApp.jl`).
 The purpose of having two step is to seperate data cleaning from genome scan process, since data cleaning is a one time cost, the result can be cached to be reused by the genome scan in step 2.